cmelcher/cmelcher.github.io/tinyml/summer2025.md

 ---

-## Task 1: Classifying Stars and Circles

 In the first activity, students worked with a simple binary image classifier using the Arduino Nano 33 BLE Sense.
 The goal was to train a model that could accurately predict whether a drawing was a **star** or a **circle**.

 ### Step 1: Create a Dataset
-Students drew their own stars and circles on sticker cards.
-These cards were then placed over the Arduino’s built-in camera to capture training images.
+Students drew 5–10 stars and 5–10 circles on sticker cards.
+These were placed one at a time over the Arduino’s built-in camera to capture training images.

 <p align="center">
   <img src="/assets/tinyml/summer2025/star.jpg" alt="Star card example" style="width:40%;"><br>
-  <br><em>Example student star drawing used for training.</em>
+  <em>Example student star drawing used for training.</em>
 </p>

 ### Step 2: Capture Images
-A pre-written Python script (`reading_image.py`) was used to capture images from the Arduino and save them with labels.
+A pre-written Python script (`reading_image.py`) captured images from the Arduino and saved them with labels.
 Students updated the label parameter to distinguish between stars and circles.

 <p align="center">
   <img src="/assets/tinyml/summer2025/reading_binary.png" alt="Python script for image capture" style="width:40%;"><br><em>Script for capturing and labeling images.</em>
 </p>

 ### Step 3: Train the Model
-Once the dataset was ready, students ran a second script (`training_binary.py`) to train a binary classifier.
+Students then ran `training_binary.py` to train a binary classifier.
-They also experimented with the **learning rate** to see how step size affects optimization and convergence.
+They experimented with the **learning rate**, observing how step size affects optimization and convergence.

 <p align="center">
   <img src="/assets/tinyml/summer2025/training_binary.png" alt="Training script" style="width:40%;"><br><em>Training script for binary classification.</em>